hydro-lab/hydro-lab.github.io/purethirst.md

 ## Wine into Water
 **an event to benefit Pure Thirst**
-- 4:30 to 6:30 pm
+- 4:30 to 7:00 pm
- - 10 October 2022
+ - Monday 14 November 2022
- - Africa Room, Student Union building on Duquesne's campus
+ - Power Center (Ballroom B&C)
- - Tickets are $25 and are only guarenteed before 03 October
+ - Tickets are $25 and are only guarenteed before 04 November
  - - [https://commerce.cashnet.com/PURE?itemcode=PURE-THIRST2](https://commerce.cashnet.com/PURE?itemcode=PURE-THIRST2)
  - - *Departmental purchases should contact David Kahler at kahlerd@duq.edu*